wrutkowska/BSAN6070/CA05/README.md

 *IMDB Rating = 7.2, Biography = Yes, Drama = Yes, Thriller = No, Comedy = No, Crime = No, Mystery = No, History = Yes*

-The code uses the data from movies_recommendation_data.csv, creates a feature vector for "The Post" based on its genre information and IMDb rating, fits a kNN model to the genre information and IMDb rating of all movies, finds the 5 nearest neighbors to "The Post", and prints the titles of the recommended movies.
+The code uses the data from movies_recommendation_data.csv, creates a feature vector for "The Post" based on its genre information and IMDB rating, fits a kNN model to the genre information and IMDB rating of all movies, finds the 5 nearest neighbors to "The Post", and prints the titles of the recommended movies.

 To run the code, you will need to have scikit-learn installed.
 You can install it via pip using the following command:

 *pip install scikit-learn*

 ### **Conclusion**
-In this assignment, I implemented a kNN-based movie recommender engine that recommends movies based on their genre information and IMDb rating.
+In this assignment, I implemented a kNN-based movie recommender engine that recommends movies based on their genre information and IMDB rating.
 I found the top 5 recommended movies that a user might like after watching “The Post”.
 Although this is a simplistic approach to creating a movie recommender system, it can be used as a starting point for building more advanced systems that take into account additional factors such as director, cast, and plot.